Lock It Up

 - The strike plate should be the heavy-duty kind, secured with four, long (3-inch) screws.

 - The lock should be a deadbolt or a knob-in-lock set with a dead latch.

 Doors and locks aren't a place to go cheap.
 Even if the thief learns on Facebook that you're in Italy, ignores the alarm sign in your yard and makes it to your door without being seen, a sturdy lock and a burly door can still keep him or her on the outside.

 If he finds the key in your moat, it's all over.
 So make sure that lily pad looks like the real thing.

-For more information on home security and related topics, look over the links on the next page.
+For more information on home security and related topics, look over the links below.

 Related HowStuffWorks Articles

 - How to Boost Your Home Security.
 Consumer Reports.http://www.consumerreports.org/cro/home-garden/home-improvement/home-security/boost-your-home-security/overview/how-to-boost-your-home-security-ov-.htm

 - Howard, Clark.
 "PleaseRobMe.com shows burglary threat of social networking."
 ClarkHoward.
 Feb.
 19, 2010.http://clarkhoward.com/shownotes/2010/02/19/17799/

 - McGoey, Chris E. "Home Security: Burglar Prevention Advice."
 Crime Doctor.http://www.crimedoctor.com/home.htm